CEC Health Center – Health Care Bethpage

 Health Care Bethpage

 COVID-19 is a significant concern for all of us that we’re experiencing during this pandemic.
-Charles Evans Center offers Health Care Bethpage.
+CEC Health Center offers Health Care Bethpage.
 We are also offering virtual visits to our health centers to help stay safe during these unprecedented times.
-Thank you from the Charles Evans Center.
+Thank you from the CEC Health Center.